 This would potentially have been enough to charge a Model S fully in 25 minutes or less.
 However after that tweet, there were some subsequent rumours that the heat within battery packs would be a bottleneck at such high charging speeds, and in a conference call on May 2nd 2018 appeared to say that the third gen charger would run at 200 kW instead.

-A Tesla blog post on March 6th 2019 confirmed the charge rate will actually be at 250 kW, powered by a 1 megawatt power cabinet at each supercharging site.
+A Tesla blog post on March 6th 2019 confirmed the charge rate will actually be at 250 kW for a Model 3, powered by a 1 megawatt power cabinet at each supercharging site.
 This would allow a Model 3 car to recover up to 75 miles (121 km) of charge in about 5 minutes.
+Another update from Tesla’s blog on April 23rd 2019 unveiled an improved Model S and X drivetrain (for models produced in 2019 onwards), such that V3 superchargers will deliver 200 kW charge rates - along with a boost of 145 kW for V2 superchargers.

 Tesla also announced that their cars will start automatically “warming up” their batteries when they are on-route to a Tesla supercharger station.
 This would increase the efficiency of the charging process, reducing charge times by up to 25%.
 This all means that a warmed up Tesla car will spend 50% less time in a supercharger station than they would have with a V2 charger: